 Elliott Wood people are no ordinary engineers.
 We are activists for a new kind of engineering profession, in which technical and creative thinking are combined, and in which our craft is re-evaluated by clients and collaborators.

-If, like us, you are interested in engineering a better society – and a better profession – we would love to hear from you.
-We welcome speculative applications from extraordinary engineers as well as those for the specific vacancies listed.
+If, like us, you are interested in engineering a better society – and a better profession – we would love to hear directly from you.
+We welcome speculative applications from extraordinary people in the built environment.

 At Elliott Wood, we are committed to being an equal opportunities employer, as such we strive for diversity and inclusion in the workplace and welcome the opportunity to review applications from a diverse demographic and background that helps us to achieve our business goals.
 We are open to having conversations about part-time or flexible working for all vacant roles and to receiving applications from returners and transferrers to the industry.

 As a ‘staff owned’ organisation we are all committed to demonstrating our enthusiasm and passion for our craft.
 We love what we do and we strive to provide a great environment and team culture so that our staff can reach their full potential.

 “Elliott Wood has set the limits high.
 It is a creative, sustainable, unique structural company that every employee loves to be a part of!”

 “An exciting place to work at an exciting time.
 All of the team believe in what we stand for and are trying to achieve”